Laptop with 3D folders coming from screen next to list of college app to-do's

 Organize colleges by location

-It’s important to keep location top of mind in your college search.
-Going far away (like going from your hometown in New Jersey to a university in California) can drastically alter your college experience, not to mention all those hefty airplane tickets for any visit home.
-College Board has an excellent tool to search for colleges by location, whether you want to stay in state or venture across the country.
+It’s important to keep location in mind during your college search.
+Be sure to ask yourself: Is location a large or small factor in my search?
+Where will I be happiest in terms of atmosphere?
+What locations have the academic and extracurricular opportunities I want?
+Going far away (like going from your hometown in New Jersey to a university in California) can drastically alter your college experience, not to mention all those hefty airplane tickets for any visits home.
+Whether you want to stay in state or venture across the country, take advantage of resources like this College Search Map to browse by location.

 Organize colleges by major

+Make sure to ask yourself: What majors am I most interested in?
+What kinds of academic experiences do I want to accompany those majors?
 If you know or have a general idea of what you would like to major in, search for schools that have your major(s).
 You don’t want to waste money applying to a school only to find out they don’t have anything you really want to study.
 However, some schools carry the option to create your own major, so check if that is an option should the college not carry your major.

 Organize colleges by academics

+Make sure to ask yourself: What kind of academic atmosphere am I looking for?
+How do my grades and test scores stack up for this school?
 Granted, admission decisions aren’t all about grades and test scores.
 And you can get into a school even if your stats are below the norm.
 (It happens all the time.)
 But it’s still important to consider how your academic profile—and how you like to learn—stack up at your schools.
-Remember, colleges and universities can offer really different learning environments: some are super vigorous (and stressful), some are more hands-on, some take a unique approach to classes.
+Remember, colleges and universities can offer really different learning environments: some are super vigorous (and stressful), some are more hands-on, and some take a unique approach to classes.

 Compare your GPA, classes, and maybe class rank to the average admitted student at any colleges you’re considering.
 (They should have this information readily available on their website.
 If not, just give the admission office a call.)
 If you have taken the SAT or ACT already, compare your scores to those of your colleges’ admitted scores.
 Don’t feel down if your scores are lower: if you are an underclassman or junior, there is still time to learn test-taking strategies, set good score goals, prepare for the tests, and/or retake the SAT/ACT.

-Organize college by your own categories
+Organize colleges by your own categories

 Make sure to ask yourself: What are my top college choices?
 Which schools are my reaches, matches, and safeties?
 What else is important to me in a college?
 If you are unsure what these terms mean, here is a breakdown:

-• Top choice schools: Basically your favorite colleges and universities.
+• Top-choice schools: Basically your favorite colleges and universities.
 They might be “reaches”; they might be safeties.
 Even though you should only be applying to colleges you’d be happy to attend, these top choices are the ones you’d be willing to fight for.

-• Reach schools: These are the colleges where you fall below the admitted student profile, whether due to test scores, grades, or other factors.
-Keep in mind that applying to a college where you know you have no chance of getting into is considered risky, as it not only wastes your money but the time you could have used finding and applying to colleges that really fit you.
+• Reach schools: These are the colleges where you fall below the admitted student profile, whether it's due to test scores, grades, or other factors.
+Keep in mind that applying to a college where you know you have no chance of getting into is considered risky, as it not only wastes your money but also the time you could have used finding and applying to colleges that really fit you.

 If there’s something else that’s really important to you in a college—whether it’s having lots of musical groups or a religious background or something else entirely—you can always make that a main part of your college search and organization system.